 Are you just starting out on your natural body care journey?
 Have you tried making a switch but don’t know exactly what’s best for you?

 Maybe you’ve tried natural deodorants in the past without much success but are determined to make the switch for good.
-Well, in this article we’re going to explore two natural deodorant options available; baking soda and magnesium.
+Well, in this article we’re going to explore natural deodorant options available: Original and Magnesium.

 When alkaline baking soda is applied to our acidic underarms, a chemical reaction takes place.
 This may sound alarming, but it’s a normal reaction and is highly effective at controlling odor and bacteria in a natural way.

-Our Baking Soda Deodorants have been professionally formulated with a healthy skin pH in mind and we don’t rely on baking soda alone to get the job done, however there are a number of people who cannot tolerate even small amount of it, because their sweat is more acidic.
+Our Original Deodorants have been professionally formulated with a healthy skin pH in mind and we don’t rely on baking soda alone to get the job done, however there are a number of people who cannot tolerate even small amount of it, because their sweat is more acidic.

 This is where magnesium comes in...

-Together, these two powerful ingredients work to effectively, yet gently, neutralize body odor.
+Together, magnesium and activated charcoal work to effectively, yet gently, neutralize body odor.

 Magnesium based deodorants are also a bit gentler to apply, especially in cooler climates and are better for people with more acidic sweat.
 It all comes down to finding what works with your body.